dot-legal/reference/docs/interpretation-reference.md

-# Project Breeze Documentation
+# Project Breeze Documentation ("Interpretation Reference")

 1. Introduction
    1. The purpose of Project Breeze is to simplify legal documents by hosting reusable pieces of legal text (each called a "Package").
-Users of Project Breeze may reference the standardized Packages available on the Project Breeze platform to be included right in their own documents.
+Users of Project Breeze may reference the standardized Packages available on the Project Breeze platform and include them right in their own documents.
-   2. The key concept of Project Breeze is to allow the "Import" of Packages.
-Though the act of Importing a Package is similar to referencing attached appendices with several key differences that are outlined in these Interpretive Guidelines.
+   2. The core of Project Breeze is to allow the "Import" of Packages.
+The act of Importing a Package is similar to referencing attached appendices with several key differences that are outlined in this Interpretation Reference.
-   3. These Interpretive Guidelines will set out the rules for understanding and using Project Breeze.
+   3. This Interpretation Reference will set out the rules for understanding and using Project Breeze.
 2. Disclaimer
    1. Project Breeze is not a law firm and does not offer legal advice.
 The use of Project Breeze creates no relationship with Project Breeze in any way.
 Project Breeze and contributors to Project Breeze offer no warranty of any kind and disclaim all forms of liability.
 Please seek independent legal advice before using Project Breeze.
-3. Get Started
+3. Getting Started
    1. Writing a Document
-      1. Include a clause to introduce the Project Breeze Interpretive Guidelines.
+      1. Include a clause to introduce the Project Breeze Interpretation Reference.
       2. To Import a Project Breeze Package, a statement (called an "Import Statement") must be made beginning with the keyword Import and the statement must include at minimum:
          1. its own section/clause/chapter/article number; and
          2. a valid URL to a Project Breeze Package.